SAP PLAN DUE:

 Who is my Academic Advisor?

-An Academic Advisor is a adviser from the Academic Advising or TRiO/Student Support Services.
-(Rochester students will meet with the Rochester staff advisor.)
+An academic advisor is a adviser from the Academic Advising or TRiO/Student Support Services.
 These individuals are trained to help:

 - Identify student strengths and potential barriers;